panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 `parseInt(numericalString)` always converts its first argument to a string (if it's not a string), then parses that numeric string to the integer value.

-That's why you could even use floats as the first argument, and `parseInt()` converts the float to an integer value:
+That's why you can use `parseInt()` to extract the integer part of float numbers:

 ```javascript
 parseInt(0.5);      // => 0